Scholarships and Financial Aid

 - Monastic and Deacon Candidates

 There are three purposes for a graduate assistantship: a) to provide students with an opportunity for ministerial or other skill development, while completing a degree in graduate theological study; b) to provide opportunities for discernment of vocational interest and competence; and c) to provide students with experience to foster full time employment upon graduation.
-Positions range from 15 to 20 hours per week.
+The positions, which take place at the School of Theology and Seminary, range from 15 to 20 hours per week.

 Part-time jobs are available on campus for our students.
 Wages may be used to pay for tuition, room and board costs or for personal expenses.
 Positions range from 10-12 hours per week.
 For position descriptions, contact the website or the Student Employment office for questions involving student employment.
 Phone: 320-363-2186.